CasperStormHansen/Logic-editor/README.md

 By default, the values are such that when they are rendered, they show exactly what a textbook would contain.
 For example, `p` renders as "p".
 (These and other defaults are set and reset by the function `resetRuleVariablesAndSelections`.)
 However, when the user has made choices that determine their value, `ruleVariableUpdate` makes those updates.
 In those cases where the user has to make more decisions before the rule can be applied, the function then calls `renderAll`.

 As mentioned, `renderAll` calls `renderProof`, which has been fully explained above, and `renderRule`, which it is now time to describe.
 The last half of that function creates html code and sends it to the appropriate place in the DOM.
 It calls the function `waitingForInput`, which returns a Boolean indicating whether a given line in the rule should be highlighted to indicate that it is the next concerning which the user must make a choice.
 It also relies on the object stored in `rule` to supply the variable information.
 This object is a list of lists, which is created in the first half of `renderRule`.
-It contains one list for each line in the rule, plus a `null` to ensure that this, like `proof`, is effectively one-indexed.
+It contains one list for each line in the rule, plus a first element that contains the name of the rule as presented to the user.
 Each inner list contains one element for each table cell to be outputted.
 Basically, the first half of `renderRule` tells the last half how the variables that were assigned values by `ruleVariableUpdate` should be organized for output.

 When the user has made all the choices needed to apply a rule, `ruleVariableUpdate` does something else.
 It first updates relevant variables and, second, calls `renderProof` to remove highlighting of previously eligible lines.
 Third, it adds the new "line" to `proof`.
 Both here and in `renderRule`, the five functions, `negationOf`, …, `biconditionalOf`are called to create complex formulas from less complex ones.
 The variable `theContradiction` may also be called to supply the atomic formula consisting of just the contradiction symbol.
 Fourth, it calls `finishRuleApplication`, which is responsible for the visual effect consisting in most of the rendered rule fading out and the new line sliding up to join the proof.
 This part of the code utilizes jQuery.